midorikocak/json-archetypes/README.md

 ###Open-Source JSON Models For Popular Types Of Data.

-These are simple JSON Models for popular types of data.
-They are standards so they have consistent properties and they never change shape.
-This allows Developers to easily build applications that know how to handle them, and users can now use the same set of data across multiple applications.
-These were created to work with [Servant](http://servant.co "http://servant.co"), which allows users to host their own records of Archetypes in the cloud, and instantly port them into any application that can read them.
+**Because most apps make the same kinds of data over and over again.**

 ***STATUS: This is currently a work in progress.
-We are waiting to recieve feedback on these before launching JSON Archetypes Version 1***
+We are waiting to receive feedback from more people before launching JSON Archetypes Version 1***

+Consistent data objects allow Developers to easily build applications that know how to handle them, and allow users to use the same set of data across multiple applications.

 Each JSON Archetype uses the [JSON Schema](http://json-schema.org "http://json-schema.org") format to describe the Archetype and its validation rules.
 All of the Archetypes can be found in the `archetypes` folder.
-JSON Archetypes focus on are meant to be lean and contain only the essential properties/attributes that define and differentiate types of data.
+JSON Archetypes are meant to be lean and contain only the essential properties/attributes that define and differentiate each archetype.
 The challenge is to agree on what those properties/attributes are...

+These were created to work with [Servant](httsp://www.servant.co "http://servant.co"), which allows people to host their own data (in these formats), instead of the applications they use hosting it.

 **This Repo contains the following:**